inverse/personal-site/_posts/2025-03-22-uncovering-security-flaws-in-jwt-flows.md

 ## Reflections

-When reaching out to Tado's engineering team directly, I found them to be open and transparen.
+When reaching out to Tado's engineering team directly, I found them to be open and transpareny.
 They acknowledged that they were aware of the weakness had been pushing for a fix for a long time.
 Their willingness to engage in dialogue was refreshing and encouraging, especially for someone interested in infosec but not an expert.

 💡 Props to the engineers for engaging with the community!
 At no point did I feel discouraged from inspecting the system—on the contrary, I was encouraged to look further.